 Velo Sports Rehab offers a variety of massage therapy treatments for our patients.
 The majority of patients seek either deep tissue or sports massage treatments, although our massage therapist is well versed in a variety of techniques.
 This allows us to treat patients on a needs-based, case-by-case basis.
 As no two patients are exactly alike, neither are any two injuries and each treatment will account for each individual’s specific needs.

 Ashley Morgan is scheduling in Bellevue on Mondays and Wednesdays and in Seattle on Tuesdays, Thursdays, and Fridays.
-Jamin Phillips is scheduling in Bellevue on Tuesdays and Thursdays and in Seattle on Wednesdays.
+Jamin Phillips is scheduling in Bellevue all day on Tuesdays and Thursdays and half days on Mondays, Wednesdays, and Fridays.

 Deep Tissue Massage